Route nationale 1 (Réunion)

 Carried by a set of viaducts and dykes, this road reclaimed from the sea of a dozen kilometers will eventually link Saint-Denis to La Possession by replacing the current coastal road, too exposed to the scree of the cliff at the foot of which it is located and to cyclonic and southern swells.
 In doing so, it will constitute part of the national road 1.
 This project raises many technical, ecological, and financial problems, and the award of some of the contracts is the subject of a judicial investigation.

-The cost of the project was funded to the tune of 1.6 billion euros (base December 2011), or 130 million euros per kilometer, compared to the 6 million required on average for a kilometer of motorway in the countryside.
+The cost of the project was funded to the tune of €1.6 billion (base December 2011), or €130 million per kilometer, compared to the €6 million required on average for a kilometer of motorway in the countryside.

-RN1 is featured in episode two of series 4, "A Massive Hunt", of The Grand Tour.
+RN1 is featured in "A Massive Hunt", the second episode of the fourth series of The Grand Tour.